COLLEGE OF CHIROPRACTIC MEDICINE

 Yes, to become licensed in any of the 50 U.S. states (or 10 Canadian provinces), you need to obtain a Doctor of Chiropractic Degree (DC).
 In some parts of the world, such as Australia and New Zealand, the chiropractic qualification is a Bachelor of Chiropractic (similar to the Bachelor of Medicine and Bachelor of Surgery still given in those countries).

 How many years of school are needed to prepare to become a chiropractor?

-Entry into chiropractic school requires a minimum of 90 credits (or three years) of undergraduate study (although typically around 70% of those entering chiropractic school already have a bachelor’s degree).
+Entry into chiropractic school requires a minimum of 90 credits (or three years) of undergraduate study (although typically, around 70% of those entering chiropractic school already have a bachelor’s degree).
 Chiropractic programs are generally 40 months in length (consecutive months), or four academic years (if not consecutive).
 At Keiser University, the chiropractic program consists of 10 semesters (3 per year) for a total of 40 months.
-Internship is usually completed during the program so graduates can apply for a license to practice right after graduation.
+An internship is usually completed during the program so graduates can apply for a license to practice right after graduation.